-You can easily find a cheap laptop these days for just a few hundred dollars.
-Chances are, though, the machine is slow, taking longer to boot up than the time it took to deliver it to you.
+You can easily find a cheap laptop for just a few hundred dollars.
+Chances are, though, the machine is slow, taking longer to boot up than it took to deliver it to you.
 OK, I exaggerated, but seriously, these budget laptops are a pain to use.

-The good news is you can spend a little more on an upgrade and turn one into great performers equal to those costing twice as much.
+The good news is you can spend a little more on an upgrade and turn one into a great performer equal to those costing twice as much.
 But first, you need to pick the right laptop.

 Picking the right hardware

-You should look out for two essential components in a cheap laptop: the display and the processor (CPU).
+You should look for two essential components in a cheap laptop: the display and the processor (CPU).
 These are not upgradeable, meaning you’re stuck with what you get, so pick them carefully.